ucsb-cs156-s21/jpa03-stevendee37/docs/SETUP-FULL.md

 Enter this into Heroku.com to create a new application as shown below.

-If your app name is, for example, `jpa03-cgaucho`, then the eventual URL of this application is now, for example `https://jpa03-cgaucho.herokuapp.com`
+If your app name is, for example, `jpa03-cgaucho`, then the evsentual URL of this application is now, for example `https://jpa03-cgaucho.herokuapp.com`

 ![Create new app on Heroku](./images/heroku-new-app.gif)